-This is one reason churches remove children.
-They want a professional church service where adults can enjoy the worship without being disrupted by noisy children.
-This sounds good, but the Book of Acts never talks about having a professional service nor does the Bible talk about meeting our own selfish needs during church, but it does talk about not pushing children aside.
+This is one reason churches remove children from regular worship services.
+They want a “professional” church service where adults can enjoy the worship without being disrupted by noisy children.
+This sounds good, but the book of Acts never talks about having a professional service.
+Nor does the Bible talk about meeting our own selfish needs during church.
+But it does talk about not pushing children aside.
 In Matthew 19:14, Jesus says, “Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these.”

-If children never see adults in the main service worshipping, they won’t know how to worship or what is expected of them.
+If children never see adults in the main service worshiping, they won’t know how to worship or what is expected of them.

-Children need to feel like they are a part of the church community.
-If children are always separated from the body of Christ, they will never feel like they are a part of the church community.
-And the members of the church will never get to know the children and be an example to them unless they work in children’s ministry.
+If children are always separate from the body of Christ, they’ll never feel like part of the faith community.
+And older church members will never get to know the children and be an example to them (unless they work in children’s ministry).

-Imagine the culture shock of a child who has been in church all of his life but has never been in the main service.
-He has played games every Sunday, sang active songs, and had every message or Bible story illustrated with a skit, object lesson or interactive device.
+Imagine the culture shock of a child who’s been in church all her life but has never been in the main service.
+She has played games in Sunday school, sung active songs, and heard every message or Bible story illustrated with a skit, object lesson or interactive device.